Vaibhav0810/leethub/gfg/Top View of Binary Tree/README.md

 Top View of Binary Tree
-Medium Accuracy: 32.3% Submissions: 100k+ Points: 4
+MediumAccuracy: 32.3%Submissions: 100k+Points: 4
 Given below is a binary tree.
 The task is to print the top view of binary tree.
 Top view of a binary tree is the set of nodes visible when the tree is viewed from the top.
 For the given below tree

        1
     /     \
    2       3